harmoneer/taman/blog/first.md

-# 🌱 Focus Garden Devlog #1 — Plant-Powered Pomodoro in Your Terminal
+# 🌱 Taman Devlog #1 — Plant-Powered Pomodoro in Your Terminal

-Welcome to the very first development log of **Focus Garden**, a Rust-powered TUI Pomodoro app where **your productivity grows plants** — literally!
+Welcome to the very first development log of **Taman**, a Rust-powered TUI Pomodoro app where **your productivity grows plants** — literally!
 The idea is simple: every time you complete a focus session, your little plant evolves from a 🌰 seed into a 🌳 mini tree.

 This devlog documents the early building blocks of the project: architecture decisions, UI concepts using Ratatui, the swap from ASCII art to emoji plants, and the direction for charts and statistics.

 ---

-## 🌿 What Is Focus Garden?
+## 🌿 What Is Taman?

-Focus Garden is a **terminal-based productivity app** built in Rust using:
+Taman is a **terminal-based productivity app** built in Rust using:

 - **ratatui** for the TUI widgets
 - **crossterm** for terminal backend + input